pantheon-systems/documentation/source/content/guides/secrets/06-troubleshooting.md

   Possible causes for this error:

   - This error happens when [https://packagist.org/packages/pivvenit/acf-pro-installer](https://packagist.org/packages/pivvenit/acf-pro-installer) is used and the ACF_PRO_KEY is not available
   - Please note that the plugin is no longer supported by the developer as ACF now has built-in composer support.
-It’s a good idea to recommend customers to switch to it.
+It’s a good idea to switch to the composer-based version.

   **Solution:**